gatsbyjs/gatsby/docs/docs/how-gatsby-works-with-github-pages.md

     }
 ```

-After running `yarn run deplploy` you should see your website at `http://username.github.io`
+After running `yarn run deploy` you should see your website at `http://username.github.io`